yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 One thing to note when using preload is the `crossorigin` attribute.
 The HTMLLinkElement’s default credentials mode is "include".
-Therefore, when preloading resources with a different credentials mode (e.g. fonts, as well as `fetch()`, `XMLHTTPRequest` and ES6 modules by default), you need to make sure the `crossorigin` attribute is properly set on your preload link, otherwise the resource may not be reused (since the internal
+Therefore, when preloading resources with a different credentials mode (such as fonts, as well as `fetch()`, `XMLHTTPRequest` and ES6 modules by default), you need to make sure the `crossorigin` attribute is properly set on your preload link, otherwise the resource may not be reused (since the internal